Skip to main content

 • Current asset level of the foundation or affiliate applicant must be less than $50 million.

-Software Training: Support for individual foundations to pay for software training of general ledger, donor or grants management systems.
-This option is limited to foundations with assets of less than $10 million, with a maximum of $750 available per foundation.
+Software Training: Support for software training of general ledger, donor or grants management systems.
+This option is limited to 50% of the total cost, with a maximum of $2,500 available per request.

-Team-up Grants: Support of up to $5,000 is available for a group technology/software project that benefits a minimum of three community foundations.
-This support could be used for group trainings or software development.
+Team-up Grants: Up to $5,000 in support is available for a group technology/software project that benefits at least three community foundations.
+This support could be used for group training or software development.

-Transition Support: Support of up to $2,500 per foundation is available for key staff turnover or for a transition to a third-party accounting provider.
+Transition Support: Support is avaialble for key staff turnover or for a transition to a third-party accounting provider.
+This support may be used to assist in the purchase, migration and or training costs related to these transitions. a maximum $5000 is available.

 Grant levels are as follows: